chertov/tntgrpc/example/README.md

     tarantool /opt/tarantool/app.lua
 ```

-all the steps in ```./run_server.sh```

 ## Start GRPC client

-Ok, we should to build GRPC client for Tarantool GRPC service.
+Ok, we should build GRPC client for Tarantool GRPC service.
-Let's build it with Docker.
+Let's build it with docker.
 It's supereasy!

 We have Dockerfile with build tools, grpc and golang compilers.
 Let's build it.
 ```sh